Terms & Conditions for working with Lucy Patel Nutrition

 This is used to store whether you have agreed to receive cookies.
 You can accept or deny different cookies on our cookie bar when you visit the website.

 These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org

 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout

-If you have a complaint regarding the use of your personal data then please contact us by writing to the Data Controller at Lucy Patel Nutrition, 57 Hazelwood Road, Wilmslow, SK9 2QA or email us at firstname.lastname@example.org, and we will do our best to help you.
+If you have a complaint regarding the use of your personal data then please contact us by writing to the Data Controller at Lucy Patel Nutrition at 57 Hazelwood Road, Wilmslow, Cheshire or email email@example.com and we will do our best to help you.

 If your complaint is not resolved to your satisfaction and you wish to make a formal complaint to the Information Commissioner’s Office (ICO), you can contact them on 01625 545745 or 0303 1231113.